 He didn’t fear change, he embraced it - it was the alleyway to growth.
 Despite the discomfort, he was poised under pressure and would inspire change; it’s like he knew how to engineer it.
 He would curate and cultivate ideas, create new paradigms and connect the dots.
 He’d lead others – his family, friends, his team and community - to possibilities, shifts, and awakenings.

 He was energizing and enchanting, but was rarely hype.
-He was raw and real, unapologetically honest.
+He was raw and real, refreshingly honest.
 He’d shoot you straight, with honesty and integrity, and it provided others with a sense of strength.

 How Fiercely He Loved

 He was sensitive to the emotions of others, but not enabling.
 He could instinctively sense the feelings of others, imagine their position, and step in their shoes.
 It’s how he would listen, its how he would connect.

 He would transform and empower communities purely from love.
 He wanted everyone (and I mean everyone) to have fun and enjoy themselves.
 He helped them to experience health, wealth and happiness.
 He would say it’s, “Quiet madness, and passion was the influence of a soul that’s mad to love.”

 He loved the scent of freshly washed linens, life, and laughter.
 He loved to play.
 If it wasn’t fun it wouldn’t work out well for him.
 But most of all he loved his wife and family.
 They were his garden, baring luscious fruits of trust, care and support; all feeding his dreams.

 How Consciously He Lived

 He was a man of high self-awareness and a strong inner compass.
 He didn’t allow himself to undertake in things that made him discontent or long for something more in his life.
 Instead, he lived in the context of his deepest ambitions, finding and creating impact along the way.